facultyai/faculty-xval/README.md

 fi
 ```

-This environment should be applied on every new server that you create; this includes both 'normal' interactive servers and job servers, as explained next.
+This environment should be applied on every server that you create; this includes both 'normal' interactive servers and job servers, as explained next.

 ##### Create a job definition
 Next, create a new job definition named `cross_validation_{USER_NAME}`.
 In the `COMMAND` section, paste the following: